KMLTURBO/XamarinTest/README.md

 # Acquaint
 <img src="https://github.com/xamarinhq/app-acquaint/blob/master/Screenshots/Acquaint_XF_Screens.png" />

-A simple Xamarin app called *Acquaint*.
+A simple Xamarin app named *Acquaint*.
 The app is a simple list of contacts, each of which can be viewed in a detail screen and modified in an edit screen.

 ##Cross-platform and native
 The app is implemented in two ways: